-If you want your users to do their own floor plan design, you should create a subaccount for each of them, to prevent them from accessing and editing each other floor plans, and to prevent them from booking seats on other than their own events.
+If you want your users to do their own floor plan design, you should create a workspace for each of them, to prevent them from accessing and editing each other floor plans, and to prevent them from booking seats on other than their own events.

 Embed the Designer

-designerKey: "[your designer key]",
+secretKey: "[your secret key]",

-chartKey: "[your chart key]",
+chartKey: "[your chart key]"

 This is an optional parameter.
 If you provide it, the designer will load the specified chart in edit mode.
 If you don’t, a new chart will be created automatically.